CSCI4100U/Lab08/README.md

 - Add an icon to the appBar to allow users to add a large number of new posts by importing a .csv file.
 The csv file should have 3 columns (title, numUpVotes, numDownVotes).
 Ensure this data is also added successfully to the database.

-- Add one more feature of your choice other than those listed here.
-Mention this feature explicitly in your README.md.
+- Add two more features of your choice other than those listed here.
+Mention these features explicitly in your README.md.

+  - As a baseline, these features should be at least as complex as being able to create a comment thread under any post, where the user can write and post comments which can also be voted on, but do not appear in the charts.